mihailinl/mihailinl/README.md

 It's written in Rust.
 Speech recognition and synthesis run locally.
 The avatar renderer is hand-rolled wgpu — MToon shading, GPU skeletal skinning, spring bones — because every off-the-shelf option wanted a game engine attached.

 I started writing code in 2022 with a console Pac-Man in C#.
-The path went C# → .NET → WinUI → Rust and shader math, and that's where I stopped moving.
+From there: Unity, then WinUI 3 and Uno Platform, then Rust and shader math.
+Still moving — there's always something I haven't taken apart yet.

 **Most of our work is closed source**, so this profile is the visible edge of it.
 The public repos below are pieces we pulled out of Astra and released on their own.